Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Introduction

-On even larger scales, the \lya photons emerging from the galaxy are shaped by the IGM, which contains neutral hydrogen in (mostly self-shielding) lumps.
+At even larger scales, the \lya photons emerging from the galaxy are shaped by the IGM, which contains neutral hydrogen in (mostly self-shielding) lumps.
 Thus, further radiative transfer processes influence the \lya line profile.
 However, because photons interacting with the IGM gas change direction and are scattered out of the line of sight -- and the probability of scattering (back) into the line of sight is negligible -- one can treat these large-scale effects as effective absorption.
 Importantly, in this process, photons are redshifted progressively by the Hubble flow as they travel through the IGM.
-This causes the IGM to attenuate higher frequencies of the galactic spectrum as photons advance \citep[e.g.][]{Laursen2011}.
+This redshifting causes the IGM to attenuate higher frequencies of the galactic spectrum as photons advance \citep[e.g.][]{Laursen2011}.

 We illustrate this in the top panels of Fig.\ref{fig:mean_illustration}.
 The galactic \lya line profile is shown in black, and the IGM transmission is drawn in yellow.
-In the middle left panel (blue), we show a line profile after traveling a short distance in the IGM, which is slightly absorbed.
-Then, in the upper right middle panel (green), we show the exact line profile after continuing travel through the IGM, which shows more attenuation.
-Finally, in the top left panel (red), we show how the line reaches the observer.
+In the second top panel (blue), we show a line profile after traveling a short distance in the IGM, which is slightly absorbed.
+Then, in the upper third top panel (green), we show the exact line profile after continuing travel through the IGM, which shows more attenuation.
+Finally, in the top right panel (red), we show how the line reaches the observer.

 The fact that the IGM also changes the \lya line shape and the observability of \lya emitting galaxies leads to the fact that \lya emission at $z\gtrsim 5$ is now regularly used as a powerful tool to constrain the `Epoch of Reionization' \citep[for a review, see,][]{dijkstra14}.
 While predominantly the (non-)visibility, as well as the observed strength of the \lya emission (through the change of the luminosity function, the equivalent width distribution, or through the clustering of LAEs), is used to constrain the (global) neutral fraction, it is also possible to use the observed spectral shape to constrain the neutral gas of the IGM.
-For instance, the most blueward observed flux can be used to constrain the size of the ionized region around a given galaxy \citep{Mason_2020,Tang_2024}, in particular the visibility of an observed blue peak \citep{Matthee_2018,Gronke_2020}. \\
+For instance, the most blueward observed flux can be used to constrain the size of the ionized region around a given galaxy \citep{Mason_2020,Tang_2024}, in particular the visibility of an observed blue peak \citep{Matthee_2018,Gronke_2020}.